dlidstrom/EventStoreLite/README.md

         public bool ValidatePassword(string password)
         {
-            if (!activated) throw new InvalidOperationException("Cannot use inactive accounts to verify passwords");
+            if (!activated) throw new InvalidOperationException("Cannot use inactive accounts to validate passwords");
             return ComputeHashedPassword(this.salt, password) == passwordHash;
         }